The Importance of Trees & Friendship

 On Wednesday, I turned 27.

-Right now there is a lot of changes happening in my life.
+Right now, there are a lot of changes happening in my life.
 I'm still stuck in a depressive episode.
 The world seems like it's constantly on fire.

 I turned 27 anyway.